tymyrddin/purple/source/docs/distribution-networks/threat-landscape/attack-surfaces/protection-relay-manipulation.md

 elsewhere.
 This can change the effective protection strategy of the network.

 Pickup setting changes are often less obvious than threshold changes because they interact with the network's load current.
-A relay's pickup must be set above the normal maximum load current, or it would trip constantly.
+A relay's pickup sits above the normal maximum load current, or it would trip constantly.
 An attacker who increases the pickup to just above the known maximum load would appear to be setting it reasonably, but would actually be creating a narrow margin that could be exceeded during high-load conditions.